 Financial requirement: The applicant should meet the financial requirement for the grant of proposed civil partner visa entry clearance.
 The financial requirement can be met through

-• income of the UK sponsor (£18,600 gross per year if applying with no dependent children) from employment or self-employment; and/or
+• income of the UK sponsor (£29,000 gross per year) from employment or self-employment; and/or

 • savings of the applicant and/or the sponsor; or

-• through rental income of the applicant and/or the sponsor.
+• through the rental income of the applicant and/or the sponsor.

-Accommodation requirement: The applicant must provide evidence that there will be adequate accommodation, without recourse to public funds, for the family, including other family members who are not included in the application but who live in the same household, which the family own or occupy exclusively;
+Accommodation requirement: The applicant must provide evidence that there will be adequate accommodation, without recourse to public funds, for the family, including other family members who are not included in the application but who live in the same household, which the family owns or occupies exclusively;

 English Language Requirement: The applicant must meet the English language requirement to show that the applicant has English proficiency at CEFR level A1 as required by the UK Immigration Rules;

-Tuberculosis Test Certificate: The applicant should provide Tuberculosis test certificate, where this is required under Appendix T of the Immigration Rules.
+Tuberculosis Test Certificate: The applicant should provide a Tuberculosis test certificate, where this is required under Appendix Tuberculosis (TB) of the Immigration Rules.

 What Is The Relationship Requirement For Proposed Civil Partner Visa Entry Clearance?